iSAQB Glossary of Software Architecture Terminology

 Aggregate

 Aggregate is a building block of Domain-Driven Design.
 Aggregates are complex object structures that are made of entities and value objects.
-Each aggregate has a root entity and is regarded as a unity when it comes to changes.
+Each aggregate has a root entity and is regarded as one unit when it comes to changes.
 An aggregate ensure consistency and integrity of its contained entities with invariants.

 Category: DDD